 IPL, Laser and Electrolysis

 For most of us, removal of facial hair becomes of paramount importance in helping us perfect our female image.
-Naturally, for those “occasional” T-girls, it’s perhaps a harder decision to go for such treatment in case family or friends start to notice the “disappearing beard” cover—but, there again, there’s nothing worse than looking stunning in your new En Femme dress and accessories than to have the illusion all spoiled by unsightly 5 or 9 o’clock shadow peeking through your make-up!
+Naturally, for those “occasional” femme presenting girls, it’s perhaps a harder decision to go for such treatment in case family or friends start to notice the “disappearing beard” cover—but, there again, there’s nothing worse than looking stunning in your new En Femme dress and accessories than to have the illusion all spoiled by unsightly 5 or 9 o’clock shadow peeking through your make-up!

 Yes, sure, certain foundations, specialized beard cover make-ups and concealers all help, but to have a course of semi-permanent or permanent hair removal is well worth the effort—and the associated pain (I have to admit).

 So, now you’ve made your decision to do something to get rid of that unsightly hair, which method do you choose—and which method is likely to give you the best results?
-Most people tend to consult a qualified practitioner or doctor first to ascertain which treatment is likely to be the most appropriate having regard to their skin tone, hair coloring and specific requirements; plus, as most T-girls know, the areas around the lower and upper lips are particularly sensitive and your threshold of pain will need to be taken into account.
+Most people tend to consult a qualified practitioner or doctor first to ascertain which treatment is likely to be the most appropriate having regard to their skin tone, hair coloring and specific requirements; plus, as most of us know, the areas around the lower and upper lips are particularly sensitive and your threshold of pain will need to be taken into account.

 Depending upon where you live, it may be that IPL is available without a doctor’s consultation, but the other two methods certainly need someone one well qualified to administer the treatment.